Amerigo Vespucci: Legacy

 Vespucci's historical importance may rest more with his letters (whether or not he wrote them all) than his discoveries.
 Burckhardt cites the naming of America after him as an example of the immense role of the Italian literature of the time in determining historical memory.
 Within a few years of the publication of his two letters, the European public became aware of the newly discovered continents of the Americas.
 According to Vespucci:

 Concerning my return from those new regions which we found and explored...we may rightly call a new world.
 Because our ancestors had no knowledge of them, and it will be a matter wholly new to all those who hear about them, for this transcends the view held by our ancients, inasmuch as most of them hold that there is no continent to the south beyond the equator, but only the sea which they named the Atlantic and if some of them did aver that a continent there was, they denied with abundant argument that it was a habitable land.
 But that this their opinion is false and utterly opposed to the truth...my last voyage has made manifest; for in those southern parts I have found a continent more densely peopled and abounding in animals than our Europe or Asia or Africa, and, in addition, a climate milder and more delightful than in any other region known to us, as you shall learn in the following account.

+Although the term continent is used in the above English translation, Vespucci himself does not use it in either the surviving Italian texts nor is it found in contemporary Latin translations.
+In his letters, Vespucci refers to the newly discovered lands as a "new world" (novus mundus) or in Italian as "new land" (una nuova terra).
+In a 1504 letter to Piero Soderini, Vespucci describes the New World as "una nuova terra; & la giudicamo essera terra ferma, & continua con la disposa sta mentione," describing it as a continuous mainland without using the noun continent.
+George Tyler Northrop's translation of this passage is "a new land; and we judged it to be a continent and adjoining that [of which] mention is made above", introducing the term continent where it was not present in the original text.